VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we introduced VIRO, a verification-integrated neuro-symbolic pipeline for REC.
-By embedding lightweight verification mechanisms into each reasoning step, our framework explicitly handles no-target scenarios, supports interpretable early termination, and maintains state-of-the-art accuracy with strong computational efficiency.
+By embedding lightweight verification mechanisms at each reasoning step, our framework explicitly handles no-target scenarios, supports interpretable early termination, and maintains state-of-the-art accuracy with efficient execution and favorable scalability.
 Beyond REC, the modularity of our pipeline suggests promising extensions to interactive domains.
 In particular, the ability to parse natural language into verifiable symbolic programs opens the door to future applications where robots and humans engage in dialogue.
 In such scenarios, robots could not only interpret complex instructions but also execute them safely and transparently, ensuring that ambiguous commands are rejected before action.
-This direction underscores the broader potential of our approach as a foundation for trustworthy multimodal reasoning in embodied AI systems. {
+This direction underscores the broader potential of our approach as a foundation for trustworthy multimodal reasoning in embodied AI systems.

+\paragraph{Acknowledgements.} This work was supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea government (MSIT) (RS-2019-II191906,Artificial Intelligence Graduate School Program (POSTECH); RS-2024-00457882, AI Research Hub Project; IITP-2026-RS-2024-00437866, Information Technology Research Center (ITRC)).
+It was also supported by the Korea Institute for Advancement of Technology (KIAT) grant funded by the Ministry of Trade, Industry and Energy (MOTIE) (RS-2025-00564342), and the Seoul R\&BD Program (SP240008) through the Seoul Business Agency (SBA) funded by the Seoul Metropolitan Government.